dustinpfister/blog_posts/_posts/threejs-examples-animation-loop-module.md

 In some cases I might want to make use of [setTimeout actually](/2018/12/06/js-settimeout/), the main reason why is that there might be some sitatuions in which I would want to have two loops.
 One loop for updating a model which would be poweared by settimeout, and another loop for updating a view which would use request animation frame or simular altertaive.
 This will be espeshaly true if I get into using web workers as a way to push some heavry listing type tasks to a sepearte event loop, as I am limited to useing methods like setTimeout in that kind of envioement.

-### Just keep what is most inporant it sight with this
+### Just keep what is most inporant it mine with this sort of thing

-It can get a little overwhelimng wheit omes to really looking into how to do an animion loop.
+It can get a little overwhelimng when it comes to really looking into how to do an animion loop.
 However I think one of the most important things to keep in mind is that many visiters to a web site might only have so much in terms of system resources to work with.
 Also there might be a lot going on in a page that is all running in the main event loop of the page as well.
 So right off the bat I will want to build in a user interface that allows visiters to press a stop button that will stop the animaiton loop compleatly.

 Right away my stop button feature seems to work great as when I press the stop button I notuice my systems CPU use drop way down to more or less zero.
-In future revisions I might add addtional features that will allow for uses to adjust the frame rate for updating, and movement, or work out a way to adjust that automatuicly, but for now at a minimum that is working great right off the bat with r0 of the framework.
+In future revisions I might add addtional features that will allow for uses to adjust the frame rate for updating, and movement, or work out a way to adjust that automatuicly to futher refine this very impoarantmust have feature.
+However for now at a minimum that is working great right off the bat with r0 of the framework.

 ### Source code is up on Github